Saltiola7/Data-Analysis-Portfolio/README.md

 # Data Engineering & Analysis Portfolio

-Welcome to my data analysis portfolio, which showcases my use of Python/Jupyter with numPy, matplotlib, pandas, seaborn, scipy and plotly as well as Tableau.
-Jupyter Notebooks analyze datasets for Airline, McDonalds, Cancer patients and Oura Smart Ring.
-Tableau projects include Wallmart Sales Analysis and Globally scientifically documented use cases for Cannabis.
+Welcome to my portfolio, which showcases a python & JavaScript web scraping ETL pipeline, Jupyter Notebooks analyzing many different datasets as well as data visualizations using Tableau.

 ## Table of Contents
 - Certifications